Josh Portman: Big If (2009)

 On September 14, 2009, Ryan Key and Sean O'Donnell made a MySpace blog post that Portman will be playing lead guitar in their side-project, Big If.
 The side project was discontinued when Key reformed Yellowcard in 2010 with O'Donnell joining.

-Yellowcard (2007, 2012-2017)
+Yellowcard (2007, 2012–2017, 2022–present)

-In 2007, Portman was asked to fill the position of bassist for Yellowcard when Pete Mosely and the band parted ways mid-way through the first U.S. tour for "Paper Walls."
-He finished out the tour with Blue October and Shiny Toy Guns, performed on the iTunes only Yellowcard release, "Live from Las Vegas at The Palms", and continued with the band for a 15-day tour in Japan with Linkin Park.
+In 2007, Portman was asked to fill the position of bassist for Yellowcard when Pete Mosely and the band parted ways mid-way through the first U.S. tour for Paper Walls He finished out the tour with Blue October and Shiny Toy Guns, performed on the iTunes only Yellowcard release, "Live from Las Vegas at The Palms", and continued with the band for a 15-day tour in Japan with Linkin Park.
 The band's next tour was an acoustic venture.
 After the acoustic tour, they went on "indefinite hiatus".
 Sean O' Donnell of Reeve Oliver became the bassist when Yellowcard reunited in 2010.

-After Sean O'Donnell left Yellowcard, Portman returned and was announced as the new permanent bassist on February 17, 2012 and he stayed with the band until the break-up in 2017.
+After Sean O'Donnell left Yellowcard, Portman returned and was announced as the new permanent bassist on February 17, 2012 and he has been with the band since, including through their hiatus from 2017 until 2022.
+Yellowcard toured to commemorate the twentieth anniversary of Ocean Avenue in 2023.
+The band released the EP, Childhood Eyes, on July 21, 2023.